 A new employer is exempt from the costs of changes occurring to the worker’s existing injury during the first two years of their employment.

-Note: This exemption does not apply if, for example, the employer engages a worker with a shoulder injury and they later sustain a knee injury – the new employer is liable for the costs of the knee claim (the new injury), and the costs would be included in their next premium calculation.
+Note: This exemption does not apply if, for example, the employer engages a worker with a shoulder injury and they later sustain a knee injury – the new employer is liable for the costs of the new injury (knee injury), and the costs would be included in their next premium calculation.

 A worker is eligible if: